 “I’ve never experienced the frustration, the anger, the disappointment and the embarrassment that I have over the last five to six weeks,” Falvey said.

 “We let our fans down.
 We let ourselves down.
 If you don’t feel that as a player, as a staff member, then you probably need to be in a different business.
-I just think that there will be decisions we have to make, challenging conversations we’re going to have, ultimately, to reflect on this.
+There will be decisions we have to make, challenging conversations we’re going to have, ultimately, to reflect on this.
 But the combination of emotions are significant.
 We need to be better than this.
 There’s no other way to put it.”

 Falvey and Baldelli are expected to meet Monday to begin their postmortem.